September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 • Jordan (withdrawing): “I can’t do this right now.
 I just need to be alone.”

-This cycle escalates each partner’s core fear—abandonment for the anxious partner and loss of autonomy for the avoidant partner.
+This pattern fuels both partners’ core fears—abandonment for the anxious partner and loss of autonomy for the avoidant partner.

 Conflict through different attachment lenses

-• Secure + Secure: Both partners can name their feelings and repair the rupture, starting from a place of trust.
+• Secure + Secure: Both partners can name their feelings and repair the rupture starting from trust.

-• Anxious reaction: A forgotten date can feel catastrophic, triggering catastrophic thoughts and escalation.
+• Anxious reaction: A forgotten plan can feel catastrophic and trigger escalation.

 Recognizing these reactive patterns is the first step toward empathy.
-When you see behavior as a survival response, you can learn to meet each other’s underlying needs instead of reacting to surface threats.
+When you see behavior as a survival response, you can meet each other’s underlying needs instead of reacting to surface threats.

 The Hidden Impact of Your Attachment Style